microsoft/vscode-docs/docs/python/coding-pack-python.md

 ### Python interpreter

 1. If there was an issue installing the Python interpreter, you can install Python 3.8 from the [Microsoft Store](https://www.microsoft.com/store/apps/9MSSZTT1N39L?cid=vscode-docs).
 Along with the Python extension, you need to install a Python interpreter for development with Python.
-There are other options for installing the Python interpreter, such as directly from [Python.org](https://www.python.org/downloads/), and which interpreter you use is dependent on your specific needs.
-If you use the Python.org version, you can typically use the **Download Python** button that appears first on the page to download the latest version.
-Just make sure to uncheck the "Install launcher for all users" box if you don't have admin access.
+There are other options for installing the Python interpreter, such as directly from [Python.org](https://www.python.org/downloads/release/python-385/), and which interpreter you use is dependent on your specific needs.
+If you use the Python.org version, just make sure to uncheck the "Install launcher for all users" box if you don't have admin access.

    >**Note**: If you use the Microsoft Store installation option, be aware that some packages might not work well with this package; however, the packages listed below have been tested and work fine.